pactflow/pact-msw-adapter/README.md

 - `excludeUrl`: All paths containing any of the strings present in this array will be ignored.
 - `includeUrl`: All paths not containing any of the strings in this array will be ignored.
 - `providers`: Paths not containing any of the strings listed in the map’s values will be ignored.

 The first two layers can be skipped by setting it’s value to `undefined`.
 The third layer is mandatory.

+## Header filtering

+By default msw-pact capture and serialise all request and response headers captured, in the generated pact file.

+You may wish to exclude these on a global basis

+This mechanism currently has a layer
+- `excludeHeaders`: All headers containing any of the strings present in this array will be ignored.

+The first two layers can be skipped by setting it’s value to `undefined`.
+The third layer is mandatory.